daguenette/greenlight/README.md

 - The high-level principles behind SQL migrations and why they are useful.

 - How to use the command-line migrate tool to programmatically manage changes to your database schema.

+## 6 - CRUD Operations

+- How to create a database model which isolates all the logic for executing SQL queries against your database.

+- How to implement the four basic CRUD (create, read, update and delete) operations on a specific resource in the context of an API.